bergesinstitute/grafmethodenglish/book-4-unit-1.md

 ### Used to

 9. Antes vivía en Madrid.
-10. Ella antes fumaba, pero ya no fuma.
+10. Ella antes fumaba, pero ya no fuma. (no longer - ya no)

 ### Present perfect